siko-lang/web/book/src/expressions.md

 ### if

 The `if` expression can be used to create conditional expressions, the `else` block is always required.
-The `if` expression evaluates either the true branch or the false branch and returns the value of selected branch.
+The `if` expression evaluates either the true branch or the false branch and returns the value of the selected branch.

 ```Siko